 Rapid.
-Soils are generally not finer than loams to sandy loams throughout the profile.
+Soils are generally not finer than sands to fine sandy loam throughout the profile, with little if any defined structure other than being structureless (i.e., single-grained) (very little restriction to movement of water and air).
+Organic soil material (e.g., muck or peat) is generally rapidly permeable, unless compaction or some other soil feature gives cause to think otherwise.
 Slight limitations in use for septic tank absorption fields, or foundations and basement construction.
 Moderate limitations for lawns and shrubs.

 Moderate.
 Slight limitations for all uses.
-Soils are generally light silty clay loam (i.e., on the coarse side of the silty clay loam category), light clay loam, or light sandy clay loam with prismatic to granular or blocky structure, and have no severe restrictive layers.
-Weakly cemented sandy material is included here.
-Organic soil layers also tend to have moderate permeability.
+These soils generally include medium-textured loamy soils, light silty clay loam (i.e., on the coarser-textured side of the silty clay loam category), light clay loam, or light sandy clay loam with prismatic to granular or blocky structure, and have no severely restrictive layers.
+Weakly cemented sandy material is also included.